On objects dual to tree-cut decompositions

 \begin{proof}[Proof of Theorem~\ref{thm:trinity}, \ref{s:decomp}$\Rightarrow$\ref{s:bramble}] Assume that $G$ has no tree-cut decomposition of adhesion-width $<a$ and bag-width $<b$.
 We deduce by Theorem~\ref{thm:torsos-width} that there exists a $3$-edge-connected component $A$ of $G$ such that every tree-cut decomposition $\T$ of $\torso(A)$ satisfies at least one of the conditions: $\adhw(\T)\geq a$ or $\bagw(\T)\geq b$.
 We will construct a suitable bramble using the component $A$.
 Denote $G_A\coloneqq \torso(A)$ for brevity.

 A tree-cut decomposition $\T=(T,\X)$ of $G_A$ shall be called \emph{good} if for every node $t$, we~have

-In other words, a good tree decomposition has adhesion-width $<a$, and the only nodes whose bags are allowed to be of size $\geq b$ are the leaves.
+In other words, a good tree-cut decomposition has adhesion-width $<a$, and the only nodes whose bags are allowed to be of size $\geq b$ are the leaves.
+Clearly, there always exists a good tree-cut decomposition of $G_A$, e.g., the one consisting of a single node, whose bag contains all the vertices of $G_A$.
 If $\T=(T,\X)$ is a good tree-cut decomposition and a leaf $t$ of $T$ satisfies $|X_t|\geq b$, then $X_t$ shall be called a \emph{petal} of $\T$.
 Note that the assumption that $G_A$ has no tree-cut decomposition of adhesion-width $<a$ and bag-width $<b$ implies that every good tree-cut decomposition of $G_A$ has a petal.

 Our first goal is to construct a bramble $\B_A$ of adhesion-order $\geq a$ and bag-order $\geq b$ in~$G_A$.
 For this, let $\M\subseteq 2^A$ be the family of all petals of all good tree-cut decompositions of $G_A$.
 Further, let $\F\subseteq \M$ be an inclusion-wise minimal subfamily of $\M$ satisfying the following two conditions: \begin{enumerate}[label=(\roman*),ref=(\roman*),leftmargin=*,nosep] \item For each good tree-cut decomposition $\T$ of $G_A$, $\F$ contains at least one petal of $\T$. \item $\F$ is {\em{upward-closed}}: if $C,D\in \M$ are such that $C\subseteq D$ and $C\in \F$, then also $D\in \F$. \end{enumerate} We observe the following.